-COMPONENTS Accompant Description & Cuitoria Due Dete Meigh+ Alignad Assessment Method Assessment Description & Criteria Due Date Weight Aligned Course Learning Outcome Integrating Theory and Practice (ITP) Loop The intent of this assignment is to engage in reflective, collaborative social work practice using the ITP Loop Model and Peer Consultation.
+Assessment Method Assessment Description and Criteria Due Date Weight Aligned Learning Outcomes Integrating Theory and Practice (ITP) Loop The intent of this assignment is to engage in reflective, collaborative social work practice using the ITP Loop Model and Peer Consultation.
 The ITP Loop Model provides a process for social workers to deconstruct their practice and break it down into its component parts.
 Practice is a fusion of listening, feeling, thinking, and acting, in which all these processes occur simultaneously.
 What may first appear to be intuitive can be carefully taken apart and analyzed, with the goal of improving field education experiences and social work practice.
 The ITP Loop Model consists of the following phases: retrieval, reflection, linkage, and professional response.
-For this assignment, you will also be asked to bring in content from your textbook readings, offer commentary on your peers loops, and ITP Loop x2: 60% of total course grade (each loop cycle is worth 30%: 20% for main post, 10% for replies /responses to peer replies).
-Details below.
-1-7 Part 1: ITP Process and Write-Up Each student will apply the ITP Loop to a practicum experience and post a write-up in the D2L discussion forum.
-Each ITP Loop posting should be made up of the following sections, which are clearly indicated with headings, and be approximately 750-1000 words in length.
-Each section is worth 5 marks.
-Please post your write-up directly onto the discussion board rather than attaching a document.
-Retrieval: Recalling salient facts of a recent IPT Loop 1 due: May 20 IPT Loop 2 due: June 10 20% 1-7 practice experience through the use of a narrative.
-In a paragraph or two, briefly describe a significant experience that has taken place in your practicum setting.
-In telling the story, position yourself as the author using the first person, include interactions with significant others, link present and past experiences, connect feelings, link concrete events with ideas, experiences, and meaning.
+Step 1: May 22 Step 2: May 31 40% 1-7 Step 1: ITP Loop Process and Write-Up Each student will apply the ITP Loop to a practicum experience and post a write-up in the discussion forum in D2L.
+The posting should be made up of the following sections: retrieval, reflections, linkage, professional response, and two questions for peers that encourage critical reflection and reflexivity.
+The write up should be approximately 500 to 750 words in length.
+Please post directly onto the discussion board rather than attaching a document.
+Detailed information will be provided in class.
+Step 2: Responding to Others Students are expected to offer helpful, supportive, and resourceful consultation and feedback to their peers by responding to at least two other ITP Loop postings.
+Each response should be approximately 200 to 250 words.
+The responses will be assessed based on length and depth of response (i.e., illustrative of critical reflection and integration).